-You’ve been through the divorce process, the paperwork is signed and it’s final.
+You’ve been through the divorce process, the paperwork is signed, and it’s final.
 Time to move forward and put all that behind you, right?
-Not always!
-If your ex hasn’t been able to navigate the divorce in an emotionally healthy manner you may see a continuation of conflict long after the divorce is final and unreasonable behavior from your ex.
+Not always.
+If your ex-husband or -wife hasn’t been able to navigate the divorce in an emotionally healthy manner, you may see a continuation of conflict long after the divorce has been finalized.

 The main focus of an angry ex is to keep you engaged in a relationship that has legally ended.
 An unreasonable ex, if intent, can cause life for you and your children (if any) to be miserable.
 Child visitation, child support, and following divorce decree orders are just a few tools at your ex’s disposal when it comes to prolonging conflict after divorce.

 To disengage and move on with your life, you need to recognize certain behaviors for what they are: attempts to pull you back into a relationship you’ve already decided wasn't right for you.
 Read on for six ways to protect yourself from a bitter ex.